 What to know before investing in an ICO

-Now that we’ve had a chance to look at a few successes and failures, let’s briefly discuss some key points to consider before participating in a token sale.
+We’ve had a chance to look at a few successes and failures.
+Now let’s briefly discuss some key points to consider before participating in a token sale.

 - The first and most important question to answer, is what your money will be used for and what rights the token gives you.
 Be wary of vague answers like “coming soon” or “your money will be used to grow the [NAME OF TOKEN] project”.
 You want to know exactly what they are planning to do with your money, and what their tokens allow you to do.
 (Check out this Medium post by Skrilla on how to do it the right way)

 - Research if the company issuing the token sale is regulated by the SEC or equivalent domestic regulatory body.
-In the US and numerous other countries, ICOs are regulated as securities, and the company must be registered in order for a token sale to take place.
+In numerous countries (e.g. US), ICOs are regulated as securities.
+The issuing company must be registered in order for a token sale to take place.
 This is the important lesson we have to learn from the Munchee ICO.
 You can see if a company is registered with the SEC here.

 - Find out exactly when you will be able to get your money back.
 Additionally, learn if you can receive a refund at any time, or can you resell the token?
 This is of vital importance, because you might alternatively be lumbered with a virtual token that does little and can’t be exchanged for something that does more.

 - Be wary of any token which is offered as an investment opportunity with extremely high yield, despite functioning outside of financial services.
 Fraudsters will often promote their ICO as an investment opportunity promising otherworldly returns.
 Although the financial rewards of the token are important, the functionality should come first.
-So ask yourself, what does the token do and why should it be worth so much more later, than it is now.
+Ask yourself, what does the token do and why should it be worth more later, than it is now.

 - If a token claims affiliation with a reputable service, always check if the affiliation is real.
 It’s very easy these days to set up a website, call it something familiar (like Coinbase Coin for example) and launch a fake ICO.
 Often these fraudsters can be avoided by asking the trusted platform via Twitter or Email.
 Always do this before investing.